 Also, always calculate how many things you can sacrifice in one turn.
 Sometimes this will mean you have lethal on the board with all the triggers alone.
-Using Witch’s Oven or bringing back a Woe Strider to sacrifice everything on your side of the board.
+Using Witch’s Oven or bringing back a Woe Strider to sacrifice everything on your side of the board is great.

 Bolas’s Citadel is an excellent card that fits perfectly into this deck.
-Unfortunately, because of its steep casting cost and the fact we don’t run 1-mana ramp like Gilded Goose and Llanowar Elves (honorary mentions #2 and #3), I’ve opted to not run this card in the list.
+Unfortunately, because of its steep casting cost and the fact we don’t run 1-mana ramp like Llanowar Elves (honorary mention #2), I’ve opted to not run this card in the list.
 There are metagames where mana dorks can shine, but I believe the current one isn’t it.

-Bonecrusher Giant is a card that got cut in this list, but maybe wrongfully so.
-Having the Stomp ability attached to a castable body is very good.
-Maybe three Midnight Reaper is too much, and this card can take some of its slots.
+Bonecrusher Giant got cut from this list, but maybe wrongfully so.
+Having the Stomp ability attached to a cast-able body is very good.
 Feel free to toy around with it.

 Klothys, God of Destiny | Illustration by Magali Villeneuve

 This was a concise and to-the-point deck tech.
-I hope you like these shorter articles! if so, let me know in the comments below.
+I hope you like these shorter pieces! if so, let me know in the comments below.

 Jund Sacrifice is mechanically very satisfying and straightforward but allows for a lot of decision making and calculating how you want to sacrifice your permanents to maximize damage.
 The deck lacks hard removal, which can be unforgiving at times, but it’s hard to fit those in with all the tight engines.
 While we want to sacrifice many things, consistency is not one of those, after all.